-Commercial vehicle liability insurance is mandatory in all U.S. states.
+Commercial vehicle liability insurance is mandatory in all US states.
 Getting the right amount of liability protection in place will help you to protect your assets in the event of an accident.
 It is important to know that your personal auto insurance won't cover your vehicles for business use.

 As a business owner, you will need commercial vehicle insurance for every vehicle in your fleet, as well as coverage for all of your drivers.
 If you have larger delivery vehicles such as dump trucks, semis or tractor trailers, you should consider commercial truck liability as well.

 There are exceptions for anyone else with your permission to drive vehicles you own, hire, or borrow – including employees who are specifically designated as drivers or employees who run a quick errand.

 Here are some of the most serious risks you face if you don’t have adequate commercial auto liability:

 Your commercial auto liability may be enough to cover the cost from most minor incidents.
 However, if one of your employees causes a major accident, an umbrella policy will ensure that your business is still covered.

 For example, if you are covered to a limit of $1 million, but you get sued for $1.5 million, your umbrella liability policy will cover the outstanding $500,000.
 This can be the difference between bankruptcy and keeping your business afloat.

-This coverage will protect you against damages and injuries you or one of your employees may cause to other drivers as a result of a truck accident.
-Most states make truck liability coverage a legal requirement and you will need to have proof of coverage before you begin operations.
+This coverage will protect you against damage and injuries you or one of your employees may cause to other drivers as a result of a truck accident.
+Most states make truck liability coverage a legal requirement, and you will need to have proof of coverage before you begin operations.

-Umbrella policies are an especially good idea for businesses that use large trucks such as tractor trailers, dump trucks and car haulers, as these vehicles can cause significant damage in traffic accidents.
+Umbrella policies are an especially good idea for businesses that use large trucks such as tractor trailers, dump trucks and car haulers, because these vehicles can cause significant damage in traffic accidents.
 Consider doing a full cost/benefit analysis of various types of insurance with the help of an independent agent.

-A Trusted Choice member agent who specializes in commercial vehicle insurance can help you explore all of your business insurance needs.
+An agent who specializes in commercial vehicle insurance can help you explore all of your business insurance needs.
 Your agent can help with every aspect of your business coverage, from commercial auto insurance to professional liability, property insurance, product liability, fraud protection and many other types of commercial coverage.